-My gardening experiences this summer taught me three important life lessons that I wanted to share with you.
-I recently created a sunny space in my yard to allow for the growth of tomatoes, a long time favorite of mine.
-For 14 years, I lusted after gardens filled with sunshine, as mine was full of shade.
-I had neglected my goal of homegrown tomatoes due to my DREAD of all the effort involved.
-I was resolved that this was the year to take hold of my small dream and make it a reality.
-It took some hard work …digging, chopping, planning, planting, feeding and watering.
-The outcome is now dozens of juicy red tomatoes that bring me immense joy.
+My gardening experiences have taught me some life lessons.
+I created a sunny space in my yard to allow for the growth of tomatoes, a long time favorite of mine.
+Every year, I lusted after gardens filled with sunshine, as mine was full of shade.
+I had neglected my goal of homegrown tomatoes for several years due to my dread of all the effort involved.
+In fact, it took some real work …digging, chopping, planning, planting, feeding, and watering.

 After planting the tomatoes, I was impatient to see some fast signs of growth.
 I was so impatient that I asked my friend why she thought they were growing so slowly.
-She looked at my fledgling plants and wisely commented that the growth was taking place underground; all of the plant’s energy was going into the roots.
+She looked at my fledgling plants and wisely commented that the tomato roots were growing underground where I could not see their progress.
 She advised me to sit tight and be patient.
 While a simple truth, the same is the case with the development of human potential.
 We look for the outward signs of growth and accomplishment but may see nothing.
 Meanwhile, the roots of our inner foundation are being established.